Home » Recipes » Carrot Candy Recipe

 Cubes of bright orange carrot gummy candy, a bowl of gummies, two carrots, and an orange towel

-You will need a candy thermometer for this recipe.
+• Use a candy thermometer.
 A digital one is best (I’m partial to this Taylor thermometer), since the infrared style just takes the temperature of the top of the boiling mixture.
 You might also consider a thermometer that clamps to your pot (or hangs over the side) to free up your hands and avoid having to check the temperature constantly.
+When inserting the probe in the hot sugar syrup, try to avoid touching the bottom or sides of the pan, which can lead to an inaccurate reading.

-For most accurate results, try using two thermometers.
-(Accuracy is very important with this recipe.
-If you don’t cook the mixture long enough, you’ll end up with a runny mess, and if you overcook it, you’ll have carrot hard candy.
-So precision is key!)
-The “two thermometer” method is a trick I picked up at pastry school, and one I always try to employ when working with chocolate, sugar, or other temperature-sensitive recipes.
+• Double up.
+Accuracy is very important with this recipe.
+If you don’t cook the sugar long enough, you’ll end up with a runny mess, and if you overcook it, you’ll have carrot hard candy.
+So precision is key!
+Using two thermometers is a trick I picked up at pastry school, and one I always employ when working with chocolate, sugar, or other temperature-sensitive recipes.

+• Line the tin.
 You’ll need an 8×8-inch square metal tin, along with parchment for lining.
-(Do not make this recipe in an unlined tin, and do not use wax paper—it will adhere to the candy, leaving you with a sticky, papery mess.)
-You’ll also need a large chopping board and a sharp, well-oiled chef’s knife for cutting the jelly slab.
+Do not make this recipe in an unlined tin, and do not use wax paper—it will adhere to the candy, leaving you with a sticky, papery mess.

 Print